QuantumCoreServices/Quantum-Core-Popa-Health-/README.md

-# POPA Health Patient Portal
+# Quantum-Core-Popa-Health - White-Label Patient Portal

-POPA Health AI is a comprehensive, AI-driven patient engagement platform designed for modern healthcare.
-Leveraging cutting-edge technologies, the platform provides personalized health recommendations, appointment management, and a virtual health assistant to answer patient queries and deliver actionable insights.
+Quantum-Core-Popa-Health is a comprehensive, white-label patient portal designed to enhance patient engagement for healthcare providers.
+This platform provides features such as appointment management, lab result viewing, prescription management, and personalized health recommendations.
+The solution leverages modern technologies, ensuring secure and seamless integration with EHR systems and wearable devices while maintaining a customizable interface for different clinics and healthcare providers.

 ## Table of Contents